python/cpython/Doc/library/csv.rst

    Instructs :class:`writer` objects to quote all non-numeric fields.

-   Instructs :class:`reader` to convert all non-quoted fields to type *float*.
+   Instructs :class:`reader` objects to convert all non-quoted fields to type *float*.

 .. data:: QUOTE_NONE